aerospike-community/aerospike-client-rest-php/docs/Api/ExecuteOperationsApi.md

 $body = array(new \Swagger\Client\Model\Operation()); // \Swagger\Client\Model\Operation[] | An array of operation objects specifying the operations to perform on the record.
 $namespace = "namespace_example"; // string | Namespace for the record; equivalent to database name.
 $authorization = "authorization_example"; // string | Authorization
-$commit_level = "COMMIT_ALL"; // string | Desired consistency guarantee when committing a transaction on the server.
+$commit_level = "commit_level_example"; // string | Desired consistency guarantee when committing a transaction on the server.
-$compress = false; // bool | Use zlib compression on command buffers sent to the server and responses received from the server when the buffer size is greater than 128 bytes.
+$compress = true; // bool | Use zlib compression on command buffers sent to the server and responses received from the server when the buffer size is greater than 128 bytes.
-$durable_delete = false; // bool | If the transaction results in a record deletion, leave a tombstone for the record.
+$durable_delete = true; // bool | If the transaction results in a record deletion, leave a tombstone for the record.
 $expiration = 56; // int | Record expiration.
 Also known as ttl (time to live).
 Seconds record will live before being removed by the server.
 $generation = 56; // int | Expected generation.
 Generation is the number of times a record has been modified (including creation) on the server.
-$generation_policy = "NONE"; // string | Qualify how to handle record writes based on record generation.
+$generation_policy = "generation_policy_example"; // string | Qualify how to handle record writes based on record generation.
-$keytype = "STRING"; // string | The Type of the userKey.
+$keytype = "keytype_example"; // string | The Type of the userKey.
 $max_retries = 56; // int | Maximum number of retries before aborting the current transaction.
 The initial attempt is not counted as a retry.
-$predexp = "null"; // string | Optional predicate expression filter in postfix notation.
+$predexp = "predexp_example"; // string | Optional predicate expression filter in postfix notation.
 If the predicate expression exists and evaluates to false, the transaction is ignored.
-$read_mode_ap = "ONE"; // string | Read policy for AP (availability) namespaces.
+$read_mode_ap = "read_mode_ap_example"; // string | Read policy for AP (availability) namespaces.
 How duplicates should be consulted in a read operation.
 Only makes a difference during migrations and only applicable in AP mode.
-$read_mode_sc = "SESSION"; // string | Read policy for SC (strong consistency) namespaces.
+$read_mode_sc = "read_mode_sc_example"; // string | Read policy for SC (strong consistency) namespaces.
 Determines SC read consistency options.
 $record_bins = array("record_bins_example"); // string[] | Optionally specify a set of bins to return when fetching a record.
 If omitted, all bins will be returned.
-$record_exists_action = "UPDATE"; // string | How to handle the existence of the record.
+$record_exists_action = "record_exists_action_example"; // string | How to handle the existence of the record.
 This is ignored for POST/PUT/UPDATE kvs methods.
-$replica = "SEQUENCE"; // string | Replica algorithm used to determine the target node for a single record command.
+$replica = "replica_example"; // string | Replica algorithm used to determine the target node for a single record command.
-$respond_all_ops = false; // bool | For client operate(), return a result for every operation.
+$respond_all_ops = true; // bool | For client operate(), return a result for every operation.
-$send_key = false; // bool | Send user defined key in addition to hash digest on both reads and writes.
+$send_key = true; // bool | Send user defined key in addition to hash digest on both reads and writes.
 $sleep_between_retries = 56; // int | Milliseconds to sleep between retries.
 $socket_timeout = 56; // int | Socket idle timeout in milliseconds when processing a database command.
 $total_timeout = 56; // int | Total transaction timeout in milliseconds.